Read our fact sheet on franchisor responsibility.

 If the responsible franchisor was required to pay penalties, they can't recover these under the FW Act.

 Any person or franchisor who was knowingly involved in a contravention remains subject to the existing accessorial liability provisions in the FW Act.
-For more information visit accessorial liability and what it means for individuals and businesses.
+For more information about accessorial liability and what it means for individuals and businesses visit our Accessorial liability page.

 If the responsible franchisor has taken reasonable steps to prevent a contravention of the same or similar character as the contravention that happened, they won’t be held legally responsible.